fcorowe/covid_energy/data/readme.md

 The combined dataset of government stringency and mobility is available [here](https://github.com/fcorowe/covid_energy/blob/master/data/mobility_and_stringency_uncities.xlsx) for 1st January - 31st May.

 ### Notes on stringency data:
-Stringency of response data from is available [here](https://github.com/fcorowe/covid_energy/blob/master/data/stringency_uncities.xlsx) from January 1st until May 31st.
+Stringency of response data from is available [here](https://github.com/fcorowe/covid_energy/blob/master/data/stringency_uncities.xlsx) for January 1st until May 31st.
 Stringency data is at country scale.
 The second column `City` is the name of our selected UN city.

 ### Notes on Google Mobility Data for selected cities:
 Google mobility data is available [here](https://github.com/fcorowe/covid_energy/blob/master/data/mobility_uncities.xlsx).
 The first column `City` is the name of our selected UN city.
+The majority of the data is based on data specific to the city region, with a couple of exceptions listed below.

 **Shanghai (China), Beijing (China), Wuhan (China), Kinshasa (Democratic Rupublic of the Congo), Tehran (Iran) -** All countries missing from the Google dataset.